 \subsection{Sim-to-Real Generalization in Manipulation}

 Collecting high-quality demonstration data in the real world is labor-intensive.
-To address this issue, many researchers have explored generating demonstrations in simulated environments \cite{matas2018sim}.
-These efforts aim to develop policies trained using only simulated demonstrations yet can generalize to real-world applications.
-A key first step towards this goal is the development of realistic simulators.
+To address this obstacle, many researchers have explored generating demonstrations in simulated environments \cite{matas2018sim}.
+These efforts aim to develop policies that solely employ simulated demonstrations to train yet can generalize to real-world applications.
+A key step towards this goal is the development of realistic simulators.
 Through substantial engineering efforts, several promising simulators have been built, such as MuJuCo \cite{todorov2012mujoco}, Isaac Gym \cite{makoviychuk2isaac}, and Isaac Sim \cite{nambiar2024automation}.
 Leveraging these simulators, prior works have used reinforcement learning \cite{kalashnikov2018scalable} or predefined kinematic procedures \cite{deng2025graspvla} to generate demonstrations.
-However, reinforcement learning often struggles to discover successful manipulation trajectories due to its inefficient exploration \cite{tang2024automate}.
-Grasping objects via predefined kinematic procedures typically requires customized workflows for different scenarios, which is time-consuming.
-Additionally, current simulators have limited environmental diversity, restricting the variety of generated data.
+However, reinforcement learning often struggles to discover appropriate manipulation trajectories due to its inefficient exploration \cite{tang2024automate}.
+Grasping objects via kinematic procedures typically requires customized workflows for different scenarios, which is time-consuming.
+Additionally, current simulators have limited environmental diversity, restricting the variety of the generated data.

-Another line of works focuses on modeling the environment dynamics of manipulation tasks using classic mechanics and then employs optimization techniques to calculate actions that satisfy task constraints \cite{jin2024task}.
+Another line of literature focuses on modeling the environment dynamics of manipulation tasks using classic mechanics and then employs optimization techniques to calculate actions that satisfy task constraints \cite{jin2024task}.
 The observation and action pairs can then be utilized to train deep neural networks \cite{fang2023anygrasp,wang2023dexgraspnet}.
 This strategy effectively addresses the slow speed of optimization by distilling the action search process into a more efficient neural network \cite{han2024neupan}.
-Nevertheless, for complex manipulation tasks, the computation burden is too heavy to search for satisfactory actions, making it difficult to generate effective demonstrations.
-To tackle this problem, some works collect demonstrations in simulators through teleoperating simulated robots \cite{li2025virt}.
+Nevertheless, for complex manipulation tasks, the computation burden for searching promising action trajectories could be heavy, making it difficult to generate effective demonstrations.
+To tackle this problem, some works collect demonstrations in simulators through teleoperating robots \cite{li2025virt}.
 Although this method still requires significant human effort, it reduces hardware setup costs compared to real-world data collection.